MartinaSt/DDC-AR6-CMIP6-Data-Archival/README.md

 The result contains 18956 corrected and available CMIP6 input datasets.
 52 dataset duplicates caused by version changes require special treatment.

 An overview oover the changes applied in steps 4. and 5. to the input dataset list cmip6_list_2022-07-11.json to create the resulting cmip6_list_2022-08-17.json is provided in: `DDC_cmip6_overview.csv`.
-The CMIP6 input dataset list in column 'DDC_AR6_Archive' is used for merging with the WGI-requested variable list.
+The CMIP6 input dataset list in column 'DDC_AR6_Archive' is used for merging with the WGI-requested variable list resulting in a total number of 65,118 archived CMIP6 datasets.

 **7. Add data usage information to the metadata:**